richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 TTH
 TTT
 ```

- If we demand we "must have at least 1 tails", then we have 7 possible equally likely outcomes, everything except `HHH`.
+ If we demand a passcode that "must have at least 1 T", then we have 7 possible equally likely outcomes, that is all outcomes except `HHH`.

- If we try to generate this by picking a `T`, then randomly picking the other two, and then shuffling, we have 4 intial outcomes:
+ Let's ee what happens if we try to generate this by picking a `T`, then randomly picking two more characters and then shuffling.

+ We have 4 intial outcomes from our two remaining coin tosses:

 ```
 T + HH